-- This is the mode recommended when you want to print images on your printer and then have the ACS-24UHF cut them out. - It is similar to WYSIWYG because shapes will be cut where they are located on the Virtual Mat.
+- This is the mode recommended when you want to print images on your printer and then have the Zing cut them out. - It is similar to WYSIWYG because shapes will be cut where they are located on the Virtual Mat.
 However, in the Print and Cut process, three printed registration marks are printed along with your images.
-The laser light is then set at each mark and the ACS-24UHF will then cut out your shapes based on triangulation.
+The laser light is then set at each mark and the Zing will then cut out your shapes based on triangulation.
 This is far more precise than WYSIWYG because it takes into account not only any misalignment of your printout on the mat, but also any errors in the printing.
-Most printers do not print images in the same location on the paper as they are located on the screen. - Note that raster images (.JPG, .BMP, .PNG etc) will need to be pixel traced first so that cut lines are created.
-Refer to Chapter 6 for tutorials on how to do the pixel tracing (also called vectorizing). - Refer to Chapter 9 for tutorials on the print and cut process.
+Most printers do not print images precisely in the location on the paper as they are located on the screen.

+- Note that raster images (.JPG, .BMP, .PNG etc.) will need to be pixel traced first so that cut lines are created.
+Refer to Chapter 6 for tutorials on how to do the pixel tracing (also called vectorizing). - Refer to Chapter 9 for tutorials on the print and cut process, including calibrating the laser.